Spill-The-Tea/Nem/README.md

 *          Scale down endgame values if there are opposite colored bishops
 *          Several minor improvements and clean-ups

+**2.00a (only bugfixes relevant when running with more than one thread):**

+*          Fix for known issue with tablebase access (see https://github.com/basil00/Fathom/issues/15
+*          Fix for other (rare) crashes

 ### License ###